Nunavut Homeschool High School Diploma and Transcript: What's Actually Possible

 The Role of Distance Learning Providers

 The primary pathway for homeschooled students in Nunavut to earn diploma-recognized credits is through authorized distance learning providers.
-The most widely used is Vista Virtual School, an Alberta-based accredited online school.
-Vista courses are issued as Alberta high school credits, and Alberta's credit framework is recognized by Nunavut for post-secondary entrance purposes.
+One authorized option is Vista Virtual School, an Alberta-based provider.
+Vista courses are issued as Alberta high school credits; confirm how particular credits apply to the Nunavut diploma and to later post-secondary admissions.

 What Vista Virtual School Involves